-Fig. 50.-Army-worms, slightly enlarged.
+Fig. 57.
+Army worms, slightly enlarged.

+When a farm or a field is found to be infested, there is usually no hope of saving the occupied fields or portions of fields.
+It becomes imperative at once to take measures to prevent the spread of an army to uninvaded areas.
 To do this, place barriers in the line of march.
-Usually, three deep, cleancut furrows placed parallel; 10 or 12 feet apart, will stop them.
+Usually, three deep, clean-cut furrows placed parallel; 10 or 12 feet apart, will stop them.
 Turn the furrows toward the advancing worms, and, when each fills up, turn it under, leaving a fresh furrow, burying the "worms" already in the furrow, and making ready a new one at the same time.

 When the soil is sandy, mucky, or otherwise difficult to make stand in a clean-cut furrow, or when there is no room for a series of furrows, make one good, deep furrow and drag a small log back and forth through the furrow, crushing the larvae as fast as they collect.
-Army-worms are poor climbers, and are easy to confine in a furrow.
+Army worms are poor climbers, and are easy to confine in a furrow.

-The same baits as used against other cut-worms may be used to advantage in gardens or lawns and in places where some of the larvae get by the barriers.
-(See page 10.)
+The same baits as those used against other cut-worms may be used to advantage in gardens or lawns and in places where some of the larvae get by the barriers.
+(See page 4.)

-THE FALL ARMY-WORM
+THE FALL ARMY WORM